Keith Allen

 Capstone Project: Ontology and Similarity Metrics | SUNY Oswego

 For my capstone project I worked with Dr. Wilcox to study Ontology through a mathematical lens.
-This project stems from the other Ontology research (DBOL) I worked on.
+This project stems from the other Ontology research project (DBOL) I worked on.
 Specifically, we wanted to use a similarity metric to compare the incorrectness of term assignments between ontologies that share the same terms.
 To do this, Katz Similarity was implemented in Java to match the parent project.

 Professor: Dr. Elizabeth Wilcox | Year: Fall '23 | Github Repository | Paper | Presentation